pcardotatgit/DUO_Web_Demos/python/how_to_do.md

 	- install needed python modules
 		- pip install requirements.txt
 	- Modify the duo.conf file
-	- then run the web server :
+	- Then run the web server :
 		- python server.py
-	- the Web server is ready
+	- The Web server is ready

-# 3/ Test it
+# 2/ Test it

 	- Open your browser on the following location
 		- http://localhost:8080/?user=myname